 South Pacific albacore extends beyond the WCPFC Convention Area.
-However, the stock is assessed by WCPFC for the area of the Pacific south of the Equator and between 140°E and 110°W. South Pacific albacore catches in 2011 were about 72,600 tonnes, an 18% decrease from 2010.
+However, the stock is assessed by WCPFC for the area of the Pacific south of the Equator and between 140°E and 110°W. South Pacific albacore catches in 2012 were about 87,400 tonnes, a 21% increase from 2011.
 The main fishing gear is longline, accounting for 96% of the catch.
 Relatively minor amounts are taken by other gears like trolling (Figure PO-4).

 Figure PO-4.
-Catches of albacore tuna in the South PO from 1950 to 2011, by gear type.
+Catches of albacore tuna in the South PO from 1950 to 2012, by gear type.

-The last assessment was conducted by SC8 (WCPFC) in 20112 using similar methods to the previous (2011) assessment.
+The last assessment was conducted by SC8 (WCPFC) in 2012 using similar methods to the previous (2011) assessment.
 However, there were substantial revisions made to some of the longline data and biological parameters.
 The assessment results were similar to those in 2011 and indicated the following:(Figure PO-5):

-- 1. The estimated ratio F{current}/F{MSY} in 2009-2011 is 0.21, indicating that overfishing is not occurring. - 2.
+- 1. The estimated ratio F{current}/F{MSY} in 2009-2011 is 0.21, indicating that overfishing is not occurring.
+However, given the recent expansion of the fishery and recent declines in exploitable biomass available to longline fisheries, and given the importance of maintaining catch rates, SC8 recommended that longline fishing mortality be reduced if the Commission wishes to maintain economically viable catch rates. - 2.
 The estimated ratio of spawning biomass $B{current}/B{MSY}$ in 2011 is 2.6.
-This indicates that that the stock is not in an overfished state. - 3.
-The estimate of MSY is 99,000 tonnes.
+This indicates that the stock is not in an overfished state.
+However, the stock's biomass may be approaching an unprofitably low level. - 3.
+The estimate of MSY is 99,000 tonnes (the median across a large number of plausible model runs).